Editing: Where the magic happens

 So you’ve finished writing your first draft.
 You close your computer, go to bed, and dream of all the success waiting for you down the road.
 But when you wake up and read your book again, not only is it riddled with typos, there’s also a glaring plot hole in Chapter Five!

 Not too sure what an editor does (or doesn’t do)?
 Don’t worry.
-Let’s slow things down and look at the different services provided by professional editors:
+Let’s slow things down and look at the different jobs an “editor” might do:

 Developmental Editors: They will identify all the plot holes you didn’t catch in your first three drafts.
 They will examine all the elements of your writing, from single words and the phrasing of individual sentences, to overall structure and style.
 Think of it as addressing “big picture” issues like confused structure, problematic characterization, patchy pacing, head-hopping, etc.